Fresh US drilling capping oil price: OPEC

 "While this level of compliance is unusually strong, many still believe the agreement to cut 1.8 million barrels per day until June will still not be enough to bring the market back into balance," Erlam said.

-The oil price fell Monday, with US benchmark West Texas Intermediate down 74 cents on the day $53.12 a barrel while Brent North Sea slipped 96 cents to $55.74.
+US benchmark West Texas Intermediate was down 74 cents on the day $53.12 a barrel on Monday while Brent North Sea slipped 96 cents to $55.74.

-Dealers attributed the fall to worries about signs of rising US production which they said may require deeper OPEC cuts to keep the oil price recovery alive.

-"The direction of crude is largely going to be dictated by which comes first: A sharp rise in US production, or an extension/increase to current cut levels," said Joshua Mahony at brokers IG.